beshungh/Sales-Supply-Chain-Analysis/README.md

 2. Investigate the factors contributing to the high variation in shipping costs for Technology products. it should explore potential partnerships or negotiated rates with carriers to reduce shipping costs without compromising on the safety of the products.
 3. Consider optimizing the shipping process for Furniture items.
 Exploring potential partnerships with logistics companies for bulk shipping discounts or negotiating better rates based on shipping volume.
 4. Continue monitoring shipping costs for Office Supplies and explore opportunities for further cost reduction. it should also consider negotiating better rates with shipping carriers based on the consistent shipping patterns of these items.
+5. Consider strategies to increase Critical priority orders as they have a higher average profit.
+This may involve targeted marketing, promotions, or improved service for critical items.
+6. Analyse high-priority items to identify opportunities for increasing the average profit per order.
+This could involve negotiating better supplier deals, optimizing shipping costs, or offering complementary products.
+7. Explore ways to increase efficiency in handling low and medium-priority orders.
+This could involve optimising supply chain processes, reducing overhead costs, or exploring partnerships for cost-effective solutions.
+8. Keep a close eye on profit margins and implement measures to maintain or improve them.
+This might involve monitoring costs, revising pricing strategies, or negotiating better terms with suppliers.
+9. Consider expanding product offerings or enhancing marketing efforts in the "Technology" category since it has a high profitability .
+10. Analyse factors contributing to the negative profit in the "Tables" sub-category.
+It should identify whether it's due to pricing, demand, or other issues and develop strategies to address these.
+11. Focus marketing efforts on high-profit products like "Phones" and "Copiers" to maximize returns.

+### Limitations

+I had to remove all the currency sig